Polkadot-Blockchain-Academy/pba-content/syllabus/4-Smart_Contracts/6-Wasm_ink!_slides.md

 - The fallback function does not take any arguments and has no return values.
 - It can be marked as **payable** to allow the contract to receive funds.
-- It is triggered if ETH is sent to the contract and there is no accompanying _calldata_ (a data location like memory or storage)
+- It is triggered if ETH is sent to the contract and there is no accompanying _calldata_ (a data location like memory or storage).

 Notes:
 - Fallback functions can include arbitrary logic in them, in this attack example it called back into withdraw function